 Minty Fresh Breath Dog Treats

 There’s nothing better than the love and affection of a dog.
 But a big, wet kiss from a pup with stinky breath can turn you off your dinner.
-Dog’s don’t naturally have great dental hygiene, so help your pup out with regular dental cleanings as recommended by your veterinarian and breath-freshening treats!
+Dog’s don’t naturally have great dental hygiene, but mint has natural properties that can freshen a dog’s breath, similar to its effect in humans.

-Minty Fresh Breath Dog Treats are a combination of ingredients you likely already have in your kitchen: mint, parsley, green apple, plain Greek yogurt, and coconut oil.
+These treats are a combination of ingredients you likely already have in your kitchen:

 Many herbs are safe for dogs and offer health benefits.
 Mint and parsley are great for freshening your pup’s breath.
 As with anything, mint should be given in moderation — no more than a few leaves a day.
 And never give your dog English/European pennyroyal mint as it can be toxic.